AcTePuKc/icon-image-resizer/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/AcTePuKc/icon-image-resizer/blob/main/LICENSE) file for details.

 ## Contributing
-Feel free to submit issues, fork the repository and send pull requests!
+Feel free to submit issues, fork the repository, and send pull requests!

 ---